A topic from the subject of Physical Chemistry in Chemistry.

 Overview

 Polymer physical chemistry is a branch of chemistry that deals with the physical properties of polymers.
-Polymers are large molecules made up of repeating units of smaller molecules.
-They are found in a wide variety of materials, from plastics to rubber to DNA.
+Polymers are large molecules made up of repeating units of smaller molecules called monomers.
+They are found in a wide variety of materials, from plastics and rubbers to natural substances like DNA and proteins.

 Key Points

-The glass transition temperature is the temperature below which an amorphous polymer becomes glassy.
-The melting temperature is the temperature above which a crystalline polymer melts.
+• The glass transition temperature (Tg) is the temperature below which an amorphous polymer becomes glassy and brittle.

-* The elongation at break is a measure of the amount of strain that a polymer can withstand before breaking.
+• The elongation at break is a measure of the amount of strain (deformation) a polymer can withstand before breaking.

 Main Concepts